 Dr. Lisa Marie Bobby is the founder and clinical director of Growing Self Counseling and Coaching.
 She’s the author of “Exaholics: Breaking Your Addiction to Your Ex Love,” and the host of The Love, Happiness & Success Podcast.

 Have you ever wondered if you have ADD?
 Want to take an “Adult ADHD Test?”
 How about listen to a podcast about ADHD?

-Here’s the first test: Does the fact that this is a podcast about ADHD rather than a written article make you feel relieved?
+Okay here’s the first question: Does the fact that I just mentioned this is going to be a podcast about ADHD rather than a written article make you feel relieved?
 (Because you can run / clean / drive / keep futzing around with whatever you want to instead of having to sit still for a REALLY LONG TIME (like 8 minutes) and laboriously read through an article and take a quiz?)